AlexandreSenpai/Koala/README.md

 ## Overview

-Koala Expense Manager is a comprehensive solution for managing your expenses.
+Koala is a comprehensive solution for managing your expenses.
 It provides a Command Line Interface (CLI) for creating and importing expenses.
 The application is built using Python and follows the Clean Architecture principles.

 ## Architecture